By Lydia Woolever. Photography by Justin Tsucalas.

 His glasses still hang in the front window of Some Beach, and Crystal’s amber eyes well at the thought of certain memories.
 But she knows he’s still out there.
 There are too many miraculous moments to think he’s not.

-Like that afternoon, when she pulled up a crab pot so packed, she could see their white bellies before they even broke the waves.
-And that morning, out in the middle of the lower bay, miles from shore and soaked in sunshine, when a flock of butterflies flew across her path.
-And a few years later, when she cruised up to her wedding ceremony in Some Beach, lifting her dress off its dirty floor before stepping onto the dock.
+Like that one afternoon, when she pulled up a crab pot so packed, she could see their white bellies before they even broke the waves.
+And another morning, out in the middle of the lower bay, miles from shore and soaked in sunshine, when a flock of butterflies flew across her path.
+And a few years later, when she cruised up to her wedding ceremony in Some Beach, lifting her dress off the deck before stepping onto the dock.
 To Crystal, “it was his way of walking me down the aisle.”

 Many women are like Crystal, born into the bay by a family of watermen.
 “It has traditionally been a male’s role, but also a family occupation,” says Michael Steen, director of education at The Watermen’s Museum in Virginia.
 “It’s a hard world to break into.
 These communities are very close-knit.”
 Outsiders are often called “chicken neckers,” which goes back to the old days when out-of-towners and amateurs used chicken necks for crab bait, rather than the true waterman’s choice of eel.
 Still, some newcomers boldly strike out on their own, partly thanks to the advent of aquaculture, or the practice of cultivating marine life.
 In its adolescence, aquaculture is unburdened by time-honored tradition, thus opening new doors and breaking down old barriers for women like Jill Buck.